jlove29/trifacta-wrangler/simplifier/README.md

 For the same reason, it does not preserve column order, and all *move* transformations will be ignored.

 *settype* transformations do not show up in the flowchart.

+*splitrows* transformation must be the first transform, so it is ignored in the flowchart.